 Personal Identification Requirements

-You can verify your identity online, in store or at a participating Australia Post outlet.
+You can verify your identity online, at a branch or at a participating Australia Post outlet.

 Verify your identity online

 If you have recently opened a personal bank account online but haven’t yet verified your identity, you can easily do so by logging in with your Suncorp customer ID and password.
 You will need your drivers licence, Australian Passport or a Medicare card.
 Our verification system securely checks the details you have entered against external agencies to confirm your identity and complete the account opening process.

-If you are unable to verify your identity online, we also offer ID verification through any of our Suncorp Stores or participating Australia Post outlets.
+If you are unable to verify your identity online, we also offer ID verification through any of our Suncorp branches or participating Australia Post outlets.

 You can confirm your identity by providing the following document types: